Transforming Past Experiences into Strength

 Traumatic Loss or Separation: Loss of a caregiver due to death, incarceration, or long separations can hinder a child’s emotional stability and attachment security.

-Racism and Discrimination: Ongoing exposure to discrimination or oppression can lead to complex trauma, as it creates chronic stress and can impact one’s identity and sense of safety.
+Racism and Systemic Oppression: Ongoing exposure to racism, discrimination, or marginalization can create chronic stress and impact identity and belonging.

 Chronic Illness or Pain: Managing ongoing health challenges, particularly in childhood, can result in trauma as it can often bring feelings of helplessness and fear.